 The Federal tax code also affects the well-being of rural households.
 Rural households have lower incomes than urban households and are more likely to live in poverty.
 Through the use of refundable tax credits, the tax code assists low-income families, particularly those with children.

 ERS research focuses on features of Federal tax law, the effects of Federal taxes on agriculture and the broader rural economy, and the impact of significant tax reform and other tax proposals.
 ERS also conducts research related to the use of the Federal tax system for the delivery or targeting of farm program benefits, including income caps for farm program payment eligibility.

 ERS research findings indicate that:

-- Past research has shown the use of federal income tax credits, such as the earned income and child tax credits, has provided a substantial boost in income to low- and middle-income rural taxpayers and has reduced the rural poverty rate.
-See Rural America Benefits From Expanded Use of the Federal Tax Code for Income Support, in the June 2011 Amber Waves.
+- Past research has shown the use of federal income tax credits, such as the earned income and child tax credits provided a substantial boost in income to low- and middle-income rural taxpayers and has reduced the rural poverty rate.
+See Federal Tax Policies and Low-Income Rural Households (EIB-76, May 2011), for more information.

 - Income caps on eligibility for farm program payments specified in Farm Bill legislation typically affect only affect only a small number of farm payment recipients each year, and the impact varies by farm type and organizational structure.
 See Effects of Reducing the Income Cap on Eligibility for Farm Program Payments (EIB-27, September 2007) and an update to this research in the Amber Waves feature (August 2016) "Farm Bill Income Cap for Program Payment Eligibility Affects Few Farms" for more information.